SDINAHET/betty_install/README.md

 This guide provides steps to configure the \`nano\` text editor to follow the Betty coding style guide, especially for C programming.

+To configure the nano text editor to adhere to the Betty style guide, especially for C code, you can set up syntax highlighting, enable tab to space conversion, and ensure proper indentation rules.

+Here’s how to set up nano to comply with the Betty coding style:

 ## Requirements

 - \`nano\` text editor